chiforbogdan/atlas_cloud/README.md

 ## Deployment
 1. Deploy the *Mosquitto* files
-* Run the `deploy.sh` script, which will install a credentials reload script and a wrapper executable for this script in `usr/local/sbin`.
-This script will also install the mosquitto config file in `/etc/mosquitto` directory.
+* Run the `deploy.sh` script, which will install a *credentials reload script* and a wrapper executable for the *credentials reload script* in `usr/local/sbin`.
+The `deploy.sh` script will also install the mosquitto config file in `/etc/mosquitto` directory.
 * Copy the server certificate and private key into `/etc/mosquitto/certs` directory as follows:
 ```
 cp misc/scripts/pki/artifacts/servers/<FQDN>.chain.pem /etc/mosquitto/certs/server.chain.pem